MMauro94/matrix-revolution/Third assignment.md

 This property makes possible to divide every matrix in blocks, independently on the original size.

 The library tries to divide the matrix in blocks of 128KB, i.e. 128x128 if using longs.
-This was the size with the optimal balance between tree size and performance.
+This was the size with the optimal balance between memory consumption and performance.

-To implement this, the subtree of `BaseMultiplyMD` looks like this:
+At the end, the subtree of `BaseMultiplyMD` looks like this:
 - BaseMultiplyMD
   - ResizerMD
     - MaterializerMD